-Join Queens Library this September and October for National Hispanic Heritage Month 2017!
+Join us at Queens Library this September and October for National Hispanic Heritage Month 2018!

 Hispanic Heritage Month, which started as a week long celebration in 1968 and expanded to 30 days in 1988, begins each year on September 15, the anniversary of the independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
 Mexico, Chile, and Belize also celebrate their independence days during this month long period.
 Enjoy diverse music, try some special food, and come to a children’s play, an art lecture, and much more!

 Foncho Castellar y los Alegres de Colombia

 Monday, October 15 @ 5:30pm Elmhurst Community Library 86-07 Broadway

 This musical group will open up the world of virtuoso accordion and the beauty of Colombian music to listeners of all ages.
 Come ready to get involved and learn the nuts and bolts of vallenato, a popular form of folk music from Colombia's Caribbean region.